BlueCannonBall/Slither.io-ML-Bot/README.md

 This project will soon have guildlines for contributing.

-# Authors
+# Original Authors
 **Ermiya Eskandary & Théophile Cailliau (ErmiyaEskandary & FliiFe)**

-Started as a collaborative and fun project between me and FliiFe on 2016/04/20, with this :
+Started as a collaborative and fun project between Ermiya Eskandary and FliiFe on 2016/04/20, with this:
 > Slither.io bot could be cool

 # License